Multi-threading with TThread Part I¶

 - Threads should not directly update visible components (like UI elements), so you must use

-to safely update UI elements from the thread.
-Synchronize
+Synchronizeto safely update UI elements from the thread.
+Synchronize...- pauses the thread,

 - runs a method (like updating a label) in the main thread,